kpassapk/devops.el/README.md

 This library provides functionality to better support devops-like workflows.
 It does this by applying some conventions on top of org mode.

-## Target Tags
+## Devops-flavored Org Mode

+This package introduces a few conventions on top of org mode to make common devops tasks easier to express and run.
+They are:

+- Named targets
+- DWIM commands
+- Auto-loading `tools.org`

+### Named targets

-An org file can define "targets".
+An devops-flavored org file can define "targets".
 These appear in heading tags:

 ```
 #+TARGET: /ssh:example1.com: (server1)